 What to expect

-There are a handful of main takeaways I’ve learned about agency copywriting.
-Let me regale you with them:
+Here are a handful of main takeaways I’ve learned about agency copywriting.

 #1 – You won’t get bored

 With such a wide variety of clients in different industries and a multitude of different projects, boredom is not something you’ll encounter.
 At least, not at Swim.